dryer repair

 Fortunately, most dryer malfunctions are surprisingly straightforward to diagnose and resolve.
 A dryer operates on three very simple principles: heat, airflow, and rotation.
 When one of these elements fails, the machine stops doing its job.
-By understanding the inner workings of your dryer, you can often pinpoint the exact component that has failed and, in many cases, replace it yourself for a fraction of the cost of buying a new unit.
+By understanding the inner workings of your dryer, you can often pinpoint the exact component that has failed and replace it yourself.

-Before you start unscrewing panels, remember that safety is paramount.
-Always disconnect the dryer from its power source before attempting any repairs.
+Safety Warning: Always disconnect the dryer from its power source before attempting any repairs.
 If you have a gas dryer, ensure the gas supply valve is firmly shut off before opening the cabinet.
-With safety protocols in place, let us dive into the most common dryer problems and their expert solutions.

 1. The Dryer Won’t Start